mikejoh/argocd-extra-app-info-exporter/README.md

 This exporter exports a `argocd_extra_app_info` metric which looks like the original `argocd_app_info` metric but with the `targetRevision` field as the only label.

-One of the reasons one would want that label is to create e.g. alerts if the `targetRevision` field is anything else than `main`.

-This exporter will probably be around until https://github.com/argoproj/argo-cd/pull/15143 merges!
+One of the reasons one would want that label is to create e.g. alerts if the `targetRevision` field is anything else than `main`, this exporter will probably be around until https://github.com/argoproj/argo-cd/pull/15143 merges!

 ## Install